Qinti/nazca/README.md

     };
 };
 ```
-In example above the json is a static file, but it can be generated by the server every time.
+In the example above the json is a static file, but it can be generated by the server every time.
 You can change the text
 or the color inside the json and see how your resulting page changes.

 #### Font-face directive